 - hold a degree recognised by CPA Australia, in any discipline

 - have completed the CPA Program, including Your Experience, within six years

 To be able to offer public accounting services, a CPA must also hold a public practice certificate in accordance with CPA Australia's By-Laws.

 Highly-experienced CPAs can become a Fellow of CPA Australia (FCPA).
-You must be a CPA with at least 15 years' full-time work in accounting, finance or business, including at least five years in an executive position or as a public accountant.
+You must be a CPA with at least 15 years’ work experience in accounting, finance or business, including at least five years in an executive position or providing full-time Public Accounting Services as a public accountant.

 Joining as a member means you will have access to the many privileges of membership.
 You will belong to a global network of CPA Australia members, and receive special rates on products and services, discounts on professional development and access to valuable resources to enhance your career.

 It also means committing to the obligations outlined in CPA Australia’s Constitution and By-Laws, the Code of Professional Conduct and applicable regulations.